DreamShapr/Blaster-V3/README.md

 # Power source
 ![image](https://user-images.githubusercontent.com/129743177/230795562-4fb78c60-63b9-42f9-b6c2-520d6659e406.png)
-For the power source, just strip open the power bank, and connect the red (or +) to Vin arduino, and the black (or -) to Gnd.
+For the power source, just strip open the power bank, and connect the red (or +) to Vin switch arduino, and the black (or -) to Gnd.
 I suggest keeping the whole socket part to easily recharge the battery the a micro-usb cable.